 Hall E hosts ‘The Road to Democracy’ and demonstrates the important role played by Polish-born Pope John Paul II (the former Bishop of Kraków Cardinal Karol Wojtyła).
 His messages of hope delivered during his pilgrimages to his homeland fuelled the struggle for freedom and inspired youth movements and society as a whole to renew their fight.
 The growing demands and the worsening economic crisis resulted in the governing regime agreeing to the Round Table talks in 1989.
 The subsequent partly-free elections saw Solidarity storm to victory and saw Poland become the first Communist Bloc country to win its freedom.

 ‘The Triumph of Freedom’ in the final hall shows how the changes in Poland reverberated across the Communist Bloc as country after country rose up and demanded democracy.
 Countries were reborn and countless new states emerged.
 As Lech Wałęsa later told President Barack Obama, “(the Poles) smashed the teeth of the Soviet bear and when he couldn’t bite anymore, the rest of the nations made their own freedom”.
-Visitors are invited to add their tickets to the stack of those who have visited before in a symbol of solidarity.
+Visitors are invited to add a white or red message to the collection of those who have visited before in a symbol of solidarity.

 As well as visiting the exhibition you can also take a moment to visit the ‘Pope John Paul II Hall’ to reflect as you look out through the windows onto the Monument of the Fallen Shipyard Workers.